cms-l1-globaltrigger/tm-vhdlproducer/tmVhdlProducer/config/README.md

-Absolute limits per hardware module (board) are set by `floor` representing the base resource consumption of the MP7 VHDL framework (containing submodules "ctrl", "datapath", "infra", "readout" and "ttc") used to implement the trigger menu and `ceiling` to set a maximum threshold for resource consumption.
+Absolute limits per hardware module (board) are set by `floor` representing the base resource consumption of the MP7 VHDL framework (containing submodules "ctrl", "datapath", "infra", "readout" and "ttc") used to implement the trigger menu, `ceiling` to set a maximum threshold for resource consumption, `frame` to add consumed resources of a modules frame and `fdl` for the FDL `floor` and `algo_slice` additional payloads.
 The `ceiling` must not exceed 100.0 % (= 1.0) and is usually lower due to the fact that routing fill fail even before all available chip resources are used.

 Structure of `object_cuts` entry defining resource consumption for object specific cuts: